Esports in Education: The Pros and Cons

 Drawbacks of Esports in Education

-An esports player holding her head in her hands
+Young esports gamer sits with her head in her hands after losing a match

 There are significant benefits to an esports programme in your institution.
 But it’s not all positive, and there are definite drawbacks to esports too.
 These shouldn’t put you off integrating esports - but you must bear them in mind, and make sure you have a plan to stop them from becoming major issues.